$ sudo ./learn_linux --hands-on

 Scripting & Automation

-Writing their first bash script, automating a real task, variables, loops, conditionals — turning repetitive work into one command.
+Writing your first bash script, automating a real task, variables, loops, conditionals — turning repetitive work into one command.

 Week 04